Biotech fair brings together more than 17,000 delegates from around the world.

 Good expectations for Catalan companies

 Likewise, Catalan companies participating in the BIO fair believe that their presence in Chicago will allow them to significantly drive their international projection, both to market their products and services and to identify strategic partners.
-In addition to the new contributions to BIO by Archivel Farma, Dr. Healthcare and Telstar Technologies, discussed in previous news, a number of companies and organizations are taking advantage of the fair to present new treatments and therapies.
+In addition to the new contributions to BIO by Archivel Farma, Dr. Healthcare and Telstar Technologies, discussed in previous press releases, a number of companies and organizations are taking advantage of the fair to present new treatments and therapies.
 Specifically, Neurotec Pharma will present the preclinical safety and efficacy results for their new oral multiple sclerosis treatment, which have allowed them to plan a phase II clinical trial that will be carried out in the second half of 2011.

 Ferrer inCode will present, among others, their Cardio in Code service, a recent creation that uses an integrated system to analyze genetic data, medical records and patient habits to detect long-term cardiovascular risk.
 This Catalan company, created by the Ferrer pharmaceutical group and Gendiag, specializes in genetic analysis for predictive medicine in diverse fields such as oncology (detecting risk of metastasis in breast cancer) pharmacogenetics (predicting reactions to specific medications) or neurodegenerative diseases like Alzheimer.